zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-encrypted-pvcs.md

 ---
-title: Create Encrypted PVCs
+title: Create encrypted PVCs
-weight: 5
+weight: 4
 keywords: portworx, container, kubernetes, storage, k8s, pv, persistent disk, encryption, pvc
 description: This guide is a step-by-step tutorial on how to provision encrypted PVCs with Portworx.
 ---